United States Congressional Joint Committee on Printing

-Leaders of the committee typically serve as the tellers of juring the joint session of Congress when the electoral voters are counted in accordance with the Electoral Count Act.
+Leaders of the committee typically serve as the tellers during the joint session of Congress when the electoral voters are counted in accordance with the Electoral Count Act.

 Composition

 There are five members of each house on the committee, which has no subcommittees.
-The committee consists of the chairman and four members of the United States Senate Committee on Rules and Administration and the United States House Committee on House Administration in the House of Representatives.
-Every two years the chairmanship and vice-chairmanship rotate between the U.S. House of Representatives and the U.S. Senate.
+The committee consists of the chair and four members of the United States Senate Committee on Rules and Administration and the United States House Committee on House Administration in the House of Representatives.
+Every two years the chair and vice chair rotate between the U.S. House of Representatives and the U.S. Senate.

+Committee leadership

+A list of former chairs/vice chairs and ranking members/vice ranking members since 1947 are below.